RanHao1999/ranhao1999.github.io/index.markdown

-My research interests include: plasma motions across the solar system, solar magnetism and activities, solar-terrestrial relations and space weather.
+My research interests include: plasma motions across the solar system, solar magnetism and activities, solar-terrestrial relations and space weather, and space-based instrumentation development.
 My research is important to the comprehension of the influence that the Sun has on humans and our facilities in space and on the ground.